ONSdigital/Cloudfoundry-Scripts/README.md

     - Defaults: `AWS_PROFILE='default'`

 - export-roles-orgs-user.sh
-  - Simple script that exports users, organisations, spaces and roles from a given Cloudfoundry
+  - Simple script that generates various scripts to create users, organisations, spaces and roles when pointed at a given Cloudfoundry.
+    Additionally the script will generate a few text files that contain data about services & service brokers.

 - find\_external\_ip.sh
   - Simple script to find a hosts external IP